GianMarcoOddo/rmpy/rmpy/README.md

 - end_date: the ending date for which we want to obtain historical prices.
 This can be a string in the format "YYYY-MM-DD" or a datetime object.
 By default, this is set to "today" which will use the current date as the ending date.
 - freq: the frequency of the historical prices.
 This can be set to "daily", "weekly", or "monthly".
 By default, this is set to "daily".
-- alpha: the confidence level for the VaR calculation.
+- alpha: the significance level for the VaR calculation.
 This is a value between 0 and 1, representing the probability of loss exceeding the VaR.
 By default, this is set to 0.01 (1%).
 - kind: the type of VaR calculation to use.
 This can be set to "abs" for absolute VaR or "rel" for relative VaR.
 By default, this is set to "abs".
 - display: a boolean value or string representing whether to display the calculated VaR.
 This can be set to True or False.
 By default, this is set to True.